Chemistry only

 Carboxylic acids are another example of a homologous series of organic compounds.
 Carboxylic acids are a family of weak

 acids which contain the carboxyl group (-COOH) functional group.
-You may have met some of these carboxylic acids before and not realised it at the time; for example ant bites and wasp stings contain the simplest carboxylic acid; methanoic acid while ethanoic acid is the main ingredient in vinegar and many esters.
+You may have met some of these carboxylic acids before and not realised it at the time; for example ant bites and wasp stings contain the simplest carboxylic acid; methanoic acid while ethanoic acid is the main ingredient in vinegar.
 Ethanoic acid is also used to marinated meat and fish and to pickle vegetables.

-However as well as common uses the carboxylic acids have many industrial uses and they are used in the manufacture of many important industrial and biological processes e.g. they are used in the manufacture of solvents, adhesives, soaps, rubber, dyes, perfumes and many types of drugs.
+However as well as common uses mentioned above the carboxylic acids have many industrial uses and they are used in the manufacture of many important industrial and biological chemicals e.g. they are used in the manufacture of solvents, adhesives, soaps, rubber, dyes, perfumes and many types of drugs.

 alkane | carboxylic acid |